Officers Fatally Shoot Armed Suspect at Springfield Town Center: Police

 Fairfax County officers fatally shot a suspect who police say refused to put down his gun outside the Springfield Town Center late Thursday afternoon, authorities say.

+The name of the man killed was not immediately released.
+He was 37, police said.

-About 4:30 p.m., three officers confronted the suspect, who was in his car in a parking lot near the Target store at the mall.
-Police Chief Kevin Davis said the 37-year-old man was wanted for stealing a gun from a relative's home on Sunday and firing the weapon in the home.
+Three officers confronted the suspect, who was in his car in a parking lot near the Target store at the mall, at about 4:30 p.m., police said.
+Police Chief Kevin Davis said the man was wanted for stealing a gun from a relative's home on Sunday and firing the weapon in the home.

-Police had been looking for the suspect since Sunday and received information he would be at Springfield Town Center Thursday afternoon.
+Police had searched for the man since Sunday and received information he would be at Springfield Town Center Thursday afternoon.

-During the confrontation with the officers, the suspect took out a gun, Davis said.
-The officers told him to drop his weapon at least 20 times before two of the officers shot him, Davis said.
+During a confrontation with the officers, the man pulled out a gun, Davis said.
+The officers told him to drop his weapon many times before two of the officers shot him, Davis said.

-The suspect was taken to a hospital nearby, where he died a short time later, police said.
+“Our three Fairfax County police officers told the gunman at least 20 times,” Davis said.
+“I don’t know why he didn’t.”

 Local